ConnorBulmer/ai-auto-alt-text/README.md

 ---

 ## 📦 Changelog

+## 1.16 2025-09-09
+- 📖 Added language selector to enable outputs in multiple languages, currently supporting the more mainstream languages, but with room to grow in the future
+- Improved UX and findability of settings and bulk optimisation in a few places

 ## 1.15 - 2025-07-29
 - 🌐 Various tweaks to help get the plugin listed in the WP repo